section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 ![Testing output](/engineering-education/model-interpretation-using-lime/testing-output.jpg)

-To evaluate this prediction, we need to calculate the accuracy score of this model when making these test predictions.
+To evaluate this prediction, we need to calculate the accuracy score of this model.

 ### Calculating the accuracy score

 The accuracy score shows the number of correct predictions made by our model.
-We express it as a percentage, the higher the accuracy score the better the model in making predictions.
+We express it as a percentage.
+The higher the accuracy score the better the model in making predictions.

 The accuracy score is calculated as follows: